ydvkundan2005/Chat_on_web_online/README.md

-# Anonymous Chat App – No Login Required
+# Anonymous Chat App – No Login Requireds

 Built by @ydvkundan2005 using Firebase, HTML, CSS and JavaScript.